Kratt brothers: Martin Kratt

 Martin is married to Laura Wilkinson and has two sons, Ronan and Gavin, both of whom have had roles on Wild Kratts.
-Martin had a walk on role as “Officer Hugh Plesky” on the NBC serial Manifest.

 Chris Kratt

 Chris has two sons, Aidan and Nolan, with his wife Tania Armstrong, an interior designer whom he married in 2000 in Botswana.
-Like their cousins Gavin and Ronan, Aiden and Nolan have roles in Wild Kratts as animated versions of themselves.
+Like their cousins Gavin and Ronan, Aidan and Nolan have roles in Wild Kratts as animated versions of themselves.